 The efficiency (strength) of a biological filter is determined by its surface area.
 Some filter mediums are more efficient than others.
 Aquarium glass surface area aside, here are the most popular biological filtration methods:

-- Live Rock / Berlin Systems are still the filter system of choice for many SW aquarium purists.
+- Live Rock/Berlin Systems are still the filter system of choice for many saltwater aquarium purists.
 The Berlin Systems consisted of a tank with a quantity of live rock (the biological filter platform), a protein skimmer (removes a large portion of the proteins before they have to be processed by the biological filter) and metal halide lighting.
-Since the invent of the Berlin System, the more efficient L.E.D.lighting systems have replaced the metal halides as the preferred lighting source.
+Since the invention of the Berlin System, the more efficient LED lighting systems have replaced the metal halides as the preferred lighting source.

-- Live Sand / Jaubert Systems are also very popular with many reef aquarists.
-This innovative filtration system consists of a Deep Sand Bed (DSB), a plenum and a protein skimmer.
+- Live Sand/Jaubert Systems are also very popular with many reef aquarists.
+This innovative filtration system consists of a deep sand bed, a plenum, and a protein skimmer.
 Each of these components is an integral part of a complete biological filter, converting ammonia to nitrite, which is converted to nitrate (via aerobic bacteria), which is in turn converted to nitrogen (via anaerobic bacteria).

-- Undergravel Filters are among the first biological (and mechanical) filters created for SW aquarium hobbyists.There is still a great debate about their creation of excess nitrates.
+- Undergravel Filters are among the first biological (and mechanical) filters created for saltwater aquarium hobbyists.There is still a great debate about their creation of excess nitrates.

-- Wet / Dry Trickle Filters were the next step after the UGF to dramatically improve efficiency.
+- Wet/Dry Trickle Filters were the next step after the undergravel filter to dramatically improve efficiency.
 Wet/dry filters consist of running aquarium water over a biological filter material.
 An added benefit of the wet/dry system is that gas exchange between the atmosphere and the aquarium water is greatly increased.

 Knowing how each biological filter works and what it requires will make choosing a filtration system mush easier.